ChiSquaredTeam6372/2018-FRC-Robotics/README.md

 # 2018-FRC-Robotics
-File versioning and working code snippet storage for FRC Team 6372
+File versioning and working code snippet storage for FRC Team 6372 with Savannah :)